harsh-thavai/chat_pdf/README.md

 # Chat with PDF

-A Streamlit application to upload PDF files, extract text, and ask questions based on the content.
+A application to upload PDF files, extract text, and ask questions based on the content.
 Utilizes PyPDF2, LangChain, Google's Generative AI API, and FAISS.

 ## Features